cmjnorman/decibase/README.md

 The goals for this sprint are to create a Graphical User Interface to encapsulate my database application.
 #### Sprint Review
 This sprint I had more realistic targets for my workload, there was however a couple of small bugs at the time of the review, so there were two user stories that, while being 90% complete were not able to be marked done.
+#### Sprint Retrospective
-#### This sprint went pretty smoothly, I didnt have any major problems with the WPF application.
+This sprint went pretty smoothly, I didnt have any major problems with the WPF application.
 I made things quite complicated for myself having loads of popup windows so it took me a while to get them linked up but overall I am pretty happy with my progress.
 The final sprint will be focused on aesthetics and polish.

 ### Sprint 4
 #### Sprint goals